trungthangdk/course-3-udacity/README.md

 # project-course-3-udacity
 # Overview

-Build a Github repository from scatch and create a scaffolding in performing both Continuous Integration and Continuous Delevery.
+Build a Github repository from scatch and create a scaffolding in performing both Continuous Integration and Continuous Delevery .

 ## Project Plan